zotero/zoterobib/src/html/faq.md

 ### How do I add entries to my bibliography?

 The easiest way to add an item to ZBib is by pasting in a URL.
 Just open a new browser tab, search for what you're looking for, open the page, and copy the URL from your browser's address bar into ZBib.
-ZBib can automatically extract metadata from newspaper and magazine articles, journal articles, database results, webpages, and more.
+ZBib can automatically extract bibliographic data from newspaper and magazine articles, library catalogs, journal articles, sites like Amazon and Google Books, and much more.

-If saving from a URL doesn't work, or you have a PDF, printout, or book that you can't easily find online, you can copy or type in a [DOI](https://en.wikipedia.org/wiki/Digital_object_identifier), [ISBN](https://en.wikipedia.org/wiki/International_Standard_Book_Number), [PubMed ID](https://en.wikipedia.org/wiki/PubMed#PubMed_identifier), or [arXiv ID](https://arxiv.org/help/arxiv_identifier).
+If saving from a URL doesn't work, or you have a PDF, printout, or book that you can't easily find online, you can copy or type in a [ISBN](https://en.wikipedia.org/wiki/International_Standard_Book_Number), [DOI](https://en.wikipedia.org/wiki/Digital_object_identifier), [PubMed ID](https://en.wikipedia.org/wiki/PubMed#PubMed_identifier), or [arXiv ID](https://arxiv.org/help/arxiv_identifier).
 Most recent published papers will include a DOI in the article listing and on the first page, and nearly all books include an ISBN on the back or in the first few pages.

-If all else fails, you can enter item details by hand, though that's rarely necessary.
+If all else fails, you can enter item details by hand by clicking <i>Manual Entry</i>.

 ### How do I add parenthetical citations or notes to my paper?